dart-lang/language/working/0723-static-extensions/feature-specification.md

 of the invocation form using `C<TypeArguments>` as given in the original program.*

-The static type of the constructor invocation in this case is `C<TypeArguments>`.
+The static type of the original instance creation expression in this case is `C<TypeArguments>`.

 It is a static error if the fully instantiated on-type of `E` - that is, the on-type of `E` with the inferred type arguments of the fully